-A. New Morning has expertise to serve children of all ages from birth to 18.
-New Morning’s therapists apply age-appropriate developmental treatment modalities including, but not limited to: Cognitive-behavioral Therapy, Trauma Based Cognitive therapy, Family-Functional Therapy, Parent-Child Interactive Therapy (PCIT), Eye Movement Desensitization and Reprocessing (EMDR), sand tray, play therapy, and tactile interventions of nurturing and feeding, and Teaching Pro Social Skills (TPS).
+A. New Morning has the expertise to serve children of all ages from birth to 18.
+New Morning’s therapists apply age-appropriate developmental treatment modalities including, but not limited to Cognitive-behavioral Therapy, Trauma Based Cognitive therapy, Family-Functional Therapy, Parent-Child Interactive Therapy (PCIT), Eye Movement Desensitization and Reprocessing (EMDR), sand tray, play therapy and tactile interventions of nurturing and feeding and Teaching Pro-Social Skills (TPS).
 In addition, New Morning offers parenting support and psycho-educational groups to assist parents to develop more constructive parenting skills.

 New Morning invites parents/caregivers and youth the opportunity to anonymously evaluate our services.

 These are the results: (Excellent = 4, Good = 3, Fair = 2, Poor = 1)